sailfishos-chum/qt5/updates.md

   - `scripts/update-sources.sh --kf5 --version 5.105.0`

 - Observe that the script runs till the end without errors.
 If there are errors, investigate and see what went wrong.
-You may have to make full update manually then.
+You can rerun `update-sources.sh` script several times - it will push changes to the repository only if there are changes.

 - If all went well, you have sources updated in GitHub.
 Go and check repositories, corresponding RPM SPEC files, and upstream commits